Moabdelkader1/GP-Fake-News-detection/README.md

 # GP-Fake-News-detection
-A google extension detects whether any article or document is fake or real on any website using Deep Learning and NLP techniques.
+A web extension detects whether any article or document is fake or real on any website using Deep Learning and NLP techniques.